baloon11/Recognition-of-sounds/README.md

 etalon .wav file.

-(Etalon file is divided into parts
+(Etalon file is divided into parts.

-Then in each part we are looking for frequency which corresponds to the max amplitude of sound.
+Then in each part we are looking for frequency which corresponds to the max amplitude of sound.)

 We get a list of frequencies

 (It will be store in the file: frequency_list_etalon )

 when we run

 	python cts.py standart

 We run endless loop.

 Each iteration of this loop does:

 - create a sort .wav file (0.5 sec),